geovedi/book-notes/2022/tracers-in-the-dark.notes.md

 ### Cryptoanarchy
 - Introduction to Bitcoin:
-  - The author's interest in Bitcoin started in 2011 when they attempted to buy bitcoins on MtGox.com.
+  - Greenberg's interest in Bitcoin started in 2011 when they attempted to buy bitcoins on MtGox.com.
   - Bitcoin had rapidly appreciated in value, from half a penny to just under a dollar within a year.
-  - Reflecting on this experience, the author regrets not persisting, as those bitcoins would be worth millions a decade later.
+  - Reflecting on this experience, Greenberg regrets not persisting, as those bitcoins would be worth millions a decade later.
 - Gavin Andresen's Introduction of Bitcoin:
-  - The author's interest was piqued by a YouTube video of Gavin Andresen's talk in 2011.
+  - Greenberg's interest was piqued by a YouTube video of Gavin Andresen's talk in 2011.
   - Bitcoin was introduced as a "new kind of money" that used cryptography to ensure security.
   - Bitcoin's inventor, Satoshi Nakamoto, created it as a response to the 2008 financial crisis.
 - Bitcoin's Key Features: